 This transmitter goes on your camera’s hot shoe.

 But first you’ll need to take the cover off and insert the CR2032 Lithium coin cell battery that should come with it.
 You can get extras anywhere (like these).
 Then put the cover back on.
+I recommend using a rubber band around the cover as they are extremely prone to breaking.

 To turn on the light hit the power button.
 The modeling light is what is always on, and is much dimmer than the actual flash, which only flashes when you take a picture.
 To adjust both at the same time hit the adjust button while that top box is blue.